 - 1. Pirate and maritime crime activity in East Africa and the Indian Ocean HRA saw an increase in the number of attacks in the HRA.
 For the first time, we may be seeing evidence of a joint pirate action group and the Iranian-back Houthis against commercial shipping.
-There was one report of attacks arising from political conflicts or piracy-related activities during the reporting period. - On 3 Oct at 0550 UTC, a missle struck a Liberia-flagged bulk carrier Minoan Courage while underway approximately 97nm northwest of Hodeida, Yemen.
-The bulk carrier sustained damage but all crews were reported safe. - 3.
+There were onw report of attacks arising from political conflicts or piracy-related activities during the reporting period. - 2.
+RED SEA.
+On 28 Oct, three attacks targeted a Libera-flagged bulk carrier approximately 25 nm south of Mokha, Yemen. - 3.
 Based on the geographical development, the forecast is that the piracy situation will get worse as the conflict between Israel, the Hamas, the Hezbollah, the Houthis, Iran and other Arab factions intensifies.
 The attacks by the US and UK against Houthis targets in Yemen will only deepen and magnify the problems.
 In the meantime, pirate and criminal syndicates operating in Somalia will exploit the turmoil and chaos to conduct opportunistic attacks against defenceless commercial shipping. - 4.
 There have been some calls by some ignorant commercial bodies that do not understand the threat deeply and well enough to call for the removal of AST onboard commercial vessels due to concerns that the onboard AST might cause an incident with approaching naval craft.
 While the concerns are reasonable, the proposed solution to remove the onboard AST is highly unprofessional and dangerous.
 Implementing it would make the commercial vessels concerned 'sitting ducks' in the face of attacks by Somali pirates who take advantage of the chaos and distractions caused by the conflict.
 Some intelligence sources have established that some pirate action groups are working in cahoot with the Houthis.
 Therefore, we should see the increased attacks by Somali pirates linked with the Houthis activities in the Red Sea and the Arabian Sea.
 For this reason, UMS HQ instructed how UMS Maritime Marshals will respond and behave when confronted with this situation.